F33RNI/PetalFlow/README.md

 ## 🏗️ Getting started

-Below is an example of an extremely simple classifier capable of just comparing two numbers and showing whether the first number is greater than, equal to, or less than the second
+Below is an example of an extremely simple classifier capable of just comparing two numbers

 ![Alt text](demo_classifier_structure.jpg)